falo2k/ProtonPack/README.md

 ### OLED Menu System
 A long press on the Wand encoder will activate the menu (to avoid accidental bumps).
 While active, a long press will also cancel the menu.
 The menu has an automatic timeout so will not stay open indefinitely.
+Single click to select / confirm menu items

-Currently there are two sections for control:
+Currently there are three features for control:
 1. Volume: This changes the volume of the amplifier in the pack via i2c.
+This will update as you turn the knob/
 2. Track Change: This lets you select the extact track you want queued up for playback from the SD card (if enabled).
+Single click to confirm the selection, or long press to cancel.
 Selecting a new track while one is playing will cause the new track to start immediately.
 Note that using the next/prev track shortcuts on the INT/TIP buttons will display the new track name in the display.
+3. Load/Save Config: This will load or save the volume and track configuration to a file on the SD card.
+This is loaded as the default when the pack is first powered

 ### Future Plans
 - Some pin headers in the pack are spare to support adding a smoke machine to the pack at a later date for venting.
 This should be easy to trigger in software.